rickellis/SST/README.md

 npm install -D svelte --save

 npm install -D tailwindcss@latest postcss@latest autoprefixer@latest

+// If you intend to use the Typography featuers of Tailwind
+// install this
 npm install @tailwindcss/typography

-npx tailwindcss init
+// Create the tailwind config file npx tailwindcss init

 // These are Snowpack plugins for Svelte and Tailwind